I wrote this essay in response to a submission call for an anthology for WoC who had experienced sexual harassment and abuse.

 She actually said to me, “It’s not that bad.”
 She told me that unless someone had propositioned me in exchange for something like a raise or something, there wasn’t anything she could do.

 I feel guilty that I didn’t report sheep-costume-guy.
 I should have.
 I worry about the people without my martial arts skills who he probably went on to hurt.

 It was the nineties.
 They’d have blamed me for drinking too much and wearing a skimpy costume.
+(Even though a sari isn’t all that skimpy.)
 I knew that then, same as I know it now.

 Rape culture loves to victim blame.
 Western culture adores excusing things like this.

 But let me tell you something.